 Don’t wait until the last minute

 The early bird catches the worm, and this is especially true when it comes to doing holiday shopping early.
-The longer you wait, the more retailers can jack up prices.
+The longer you wait, the more retailers can increase prices.
 Make a November resolution to get all your shopping done early this year.

 Rotate hosting duties